fjwhittle/p6-xml-xpath/README.md

 Planned implementation order at this point is:

-1. Comparison operators
-2. XML Contexts
+1. XML Contexts
-3. Node Tests
+2. Node Tests
-4. Attribute Tests
+3. Attribute Tests
-5. More advanced axes
+4. More advanced axes
-6. ...
+5. ...

 ## How can I help?